Malta Citizenship

 Renting in Malta is open to EU nationals or third-country nationals with a valid long-term visa or those participating in approved Malta Citizenship or Residency programs.
 The rental market offers diverse, high-quality options for both locals and foreigners, spanning various price ranges.Options include cozy apartments, spacious penthouses, and luxurious villas, spanning various price ranges to accommodate different preferences and budgets.

 After the lapse of the obligatory 5 year holding period, the property in Malta can be sold.
+During the first 5 years the property may be replaced as long as a comparable property is acquired.

 Yes, upon acquiring Maltese citizenship, you would generally gain the right to vote in Malta.
 As a citizen, you are entitled to participate in national and European Parliament elections, as well as local elections in Malta.

-No, the Community Malta Agency that oversees the economic citizenship regulations in Malta, does not acknowledge Bitcoin or other cryptocurrencies as legally accepted investment currencies for financial transactions associated with immigration to Malta.
+No, Community Malta Agency that oversees the economic citizenship regulations in Malta, does not acknowledge Bitcoin or other cryptocurrencies as legally accepted investment currencies for financial transactions associated with immigration to Malta.

 Malta holds great appeal for investor migration, offering a unique blend of island living, European standards, and a multicultural ambiance.
 Situated just south of Sicily, this Mediterranean archipelago is a favorable destination for immigration, renowned for its safety.
 With approximately 300+ sunny days annually, residents can relish a pleasant climate while experiencing the charm of island life within a modern setting.